HMAS Moreton: History

+HMAS Moreton was decommissioned in 1994 and the site at Bulimba Army Barracks subsequently identified following the transfer north of an Army Water Transport Squadron.
+Given the need to maintain a Senior naval Officer in Brisbane, a small team were established in support of that role, the SE Qld Naval Band, the RAN Diving Team Eight and the Naval Reserve Cadets with the services relocated to Bulimba Barracks under the authority of Naval Headquarters Southern Queensland.
+Naval amphibious forces are currently based at HMAS Kuttabul.

 The site of the former base has been transformed into residential apartments.
 Two historic buildings associated with the base, the Commonwealth Acetate of Lime Factory and Amity, are listed on the Queensland Heritage Register.

 As part of the partial disposal of Bulimba Barracks, Naval Headquarters Southern Queensland was renamed HMAS Moreton on 14 May 2016.
 At this time the establishment was staffed by a small number of personnel.

 Future

-Plans have been announced that Moreton will have a new gatehouse with improved security including CCTV.
-Construction is expected to commence late 2017 and be completed in early 2019.
+With the selling of the former Bulimba Army Barracks Moreton established a new gatehouse on Taylor Street with improved security including CCTV.
+Construction Of additional building in support of navy and other defense activities have since been added.